 - The official Wesleyan Website Queer Life Tab

 - There are Gender and Sexuality Interns at the Student Resource Center– which was built late 2017 as a student-run space and is a “culmination of student advocacy and activism, provides a centralized space where students can learn about and advocate for diversity and inclusion at Wesleyan as well as in their own lives.
 The Center was created to improve the educational experience of students from underrepresented groups, lessen violence, promote greater campus harmony, foster better mental health, and cultivate closer ties between alumnae/i at Wesleyan.”

 - The QRC (Queer Resource Center) – “Located in the University Organizing Center or UOC (190 High Street), the QRC is a student-run office and meeting space with a library of books, magazines, safer-sex information, newsletters, and videos.
 The Queer Community Intern works with the Office of Student Activities and Leadership Development (SALD) to help maintain the QRC, plan programs such as the monthly Queer Community Meetings, Pride Month, and the Queer Retreat, and to build bridges between the various student groups on campus.”

-- They hold support group every Thursday
+- They hold support groups every week

 - Esque: A queer performance group on campus that works together to plan a performance during semester.